Spider19996/ha-tally-list/README.md

 - Service `tally_list.adjust_count` to set a drink count to a specific value.
 - Counters cannot go below zero when removing drinks.
 - Exclude persons from automatic import via the integration options.
+- Grant override permissions to selected users so they can tally drinks for everyone.

 ## Installation